RiProG-id/JS-DEC/README.md

-# VmodsDec.sh
+# JS-DEC
-`VmodsDec.sh` is a JavaScript deobfuscator script specifically tailored for Vmods.
-It utilizes the `js-deobfuscator` tool in combination with `prettier` to transform obfuscated JavaScript code into a more readable format.
+This script deobfuscates JavaScript code and formats it for better readability.
+It also uses a dictionary to replace obfuscated identifiers with meaningful names, improving code comprehension.

 ## Prerequisites